Discover more at Souter Lighthouse and The Leas

 Book a school visit to Souter Lighthouse and explore the first ever purpose-built electric lighthouse.

 Pupils can climb the 76 steps to the top of the tower and visit Keeper’s Cottage to discover how a trainee lighthouse keeper lived in the 1950s.
 Inquiring minds can find out how the Engine Room provided power for the whole station and the foghorn too.
-And everyone can have some fun with hands-on activities in the exhibition.
+And everyone can have some fun with hands-on activities in the exhibition room.

 We'll be happy to work with you to tailor your visit according to your requirements wherever possible.